qiushiyuan23-source/Mario_Competition/README.md

 1. Submission should be a link to a GitHub repositiory.
 2. Site must be hosted on GitHub Pages.
-3. If need any assistance with this, please follow instructions on GitHub document attached.
+3. If need any assistance with this, please follow instructions on SETTIUNG.md document attached.

 **Setting Up VS Code Git & GitHub**
 If you need assistance with this please see SETTINGUP.md